-Module no. 07LE33M-CARDI Biophysics of cardiac function and signals Lecturer/s Dr. Viviane Timmermann, Prof. Dr. Fimental Cardiovascular Medicine) Peter Kohl (Faculty of Medicine, Inc stitute for Exper- Course details Туре Credit h rs ECTS Assessment Lecture and exercises (L) 2+1 5 SL or PL Term The lecture is offered regularly in the e winter term.
-Qualification objectives The basic concept of this lecture is to examine a biological system, analyse it and define mathematical equations in order to describe the system.
+Module no. 07LE33M-CARDI Biophysics of cardiac function and signals Lecturer/s Dr. Viviane Timmermann, Prof. Dr. Fimental Cardiovascular Medicine) Dr. Viviane Timmermann, Prof. Dr. Peter Kohl (Faculty of Medicine, Institute for Experimental Cardiovascular Medicine) Course details Туре Credit h rs ECTS Assessment Lecture and exercises (L) 2+1 5 SL or PL Term The lecture is offered regularly in the e winter term.
+Qualification objectives mathematical equations in order to used as this system.
+The students I heart and its modelling.
+Additionally human body are described and how The basic concept of this lecture is to examine a biological system, analyse it and define mathematical equations in order to describe the system.
 In this lecture, the heart is used as this system.
 The students learn the electrical and mechanical function of the heart and its modelling.
 Additionally, the bioelectrical signals that are generated in the human body are described and how these signals can be measured, interpreted and processed.
 The content is explained both on the biological level and based on mathematical modelling.
-Course content Cell membrane and ion channels Cellular electrophysiology Conduction of action potentials Cardiac contraction and electromechanical interactions Optogenetics in cardiac cells Numerical field calculation in the human body Measurement of bioelectrical signals Electrocardiography Imaging of bioelectrical sources Biosignal processing Literature lecture slides Preliminaries / Previous knowledge Basic interest in biology and comput are beneficial tational modelling.
-Knowledge in N /latlab or Python Final Exam Written (120 min) or oral exam (30 n nin) Workload (hours) Course Contact hrs Self-studies Total , , , , , Lecture and exercises (L) 45 h 105 h 150 h Usability M.Sc.
+Course content Cell membrane and ion channels Cellular electrophysiology Conduction of action potentials Cardiac contraction and electromechanical interactions Optogenetics in cardiac cells Numerical field calculation in the human body Measurement of bioelectrical signals Electrocardiography Imaging of bioelectrical sources Biosignal processing Literature lecture slides Preliminaries / Previous knowledge Basic interest in biology and computare beneficial tational modelling. .
+Knowledge in N Matlab or Python Final Exam Written (120 min) or oral exam (30 n nin) Workload (hours) Course Contact hrs Self-studies Total ( Lecture and exercises (L) 45 h 105 h 150 h Usability M.Sc.
 Physics: Elective Subjects (SL), M.Sc.
 Applied Physics: Applied Physics (PL or SL) or Elective Subjects (SL) Language English